Frequently Asked Questions (and the answers) for MFA applicants

 Are there teaching assistantships?

 Teaching assistantships (TAs) are offered on a competitive basis for second year students once they have completed a course in instructional development in their first year.
-A TA receives a tuition waiver, a discount on curriculum support fees and a stipend.
-Normally, TA appointments are for one year.
+TAs receive a partial tuition waiver, a discount on curriculum support fees and a stipend.
+TA appointments are awarded on a semester basis.

 Will I get teaching experience?

-For those who want to teach, students must first complete a course in instructional development during their first year of graduate study.
-Students are assigned a course in their second year, and in most cases, serve as the instructor of record of that course.
+For those who want to teach, students must first complete a course in instructional development (ART 590) during their first year of graduate study.
+Upon successful completion of ART 590 and reliant upon undergraduate enrollments, students are assigned a course in their second year, and in most cases, serve as the instructor of record of that course.

 What are the studios like?

-Grad studios, facilities and most classes for printmaking, painting, sculpture, metals, ceramics, and textiles are located in the newly renovated Star Store in the historic district of downtown New Bedford, about 20 minutes from Main Campus in North Dartmouth; The design studios and studio courses are located and held on Main Campus.
+Grad studios, facilities and most classes for printmaking, painting, sculpture, metals, ceramics, and fibers are located in the newly renovated Star Store in the historic district of downtown New Bedford, about 20 minutes from Main Campus in North Dartmouth; the design studios and studio courses are located and held on Main Campus.

 From this page, use the navigation bar on the left to search specific areas then go to the navigation link on the right marked “facilities.”